LibreSolar/libresolar.github.io/_docs/4b_ls_bus.md

 One device typically has 2 RJ45 jacks for daisy-chaining the devices and maintaining the bus topology.
 There is no such thing like a switch needed.
 However, the endpoints have to be terminated with termination plugs or resistors.

+A device that supplies power to V+ may not hard-connect the daisy-chained wires without any fuses in order to ensure that the current rating per wire is not exceeded.
+Devices without power supply may just route through the powered wires.

+The maximum current per wire pair is 600 mA (300 mA per wire), same as PoE+ (IEEE 802.3at Type 2) with CAT5e cables.

 ## Development status

 The protocol for messages sent over CAN is not yet fully specified.
 It will be based on the [ThingSet](https://thingset.github.io/) binary protocol.